State's new cases drop under 10K to 8,958; deaths increase by 81

 Also, total tests in Florida reported from labs Saturday were 129,340 compared with 150,672 and record 170,272 on Nov.
 25. The state's daily first-time positivity decreased slightly from 7.91 percent to 7.89 percent.
 Palm Beach County's rate decreased from 6.32 percent to 6.04, the lowest in 15 days when it was 5.78.

 Florida reported 71 deaths Saturday after two days of triple digits -- 129 Thursday, which was the highest since 141 on Oct.
 15, and 123 Friday.
-On Saturday, 5 states had triple-digit increases and U.S. deaths increased by 2,339 Saturday in the U.S., behind the world record 3,309 Friday.
+On Sunday, 5 state had triple digits as U.S. deaths increased by 1,389 behind the world record 3,309 Friday.

 On Friday, Florida's cases passed 1.1 million, which was 10 days after surpassing 1 million and 13 days after passing 900,000.
 The first 100,000 was on June 22.